nystudio107/craft-retour/README.md

 * **Plugin name** - The public-facing name of the plugin
 * **Create Entry Redirects** - Controls whether Retour automatically creates static redirects when an entry's URI changes.
 * **Strip Query String from 404s** - Should the query string be stripped from all 404 URLs before their evaluation?
+* **Preserve Query String** - Should the query string be preserved and passed along to the redirected URL?
 * **Strip Query String from Statistics** - Should the query string be stripped from the saved statistics source URLs?
 * **Record Remote IP** - Should the anonymous ip address of the client causing a 404 be recorded?
 * **Statistics to Store** - How many unique 404 statistics should be stored before they are trimmed.